setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

 # Architecture Decision Record (ADR)

-ADR-0030: Framework-Agnostic Frontend Development with Thin UI ADR
+ADR-0030: Framework-Agnostic Frontend Development with Thin UI

 We will adopt a **framework-agnostic frontend core architecture**, where all business logic and application behavior are implemented outside Angular and UI frameworks act only as adapters.